GeoNode/documentation/advanced/components/index.rst

     .. warning:: If a GeoNode user has "administrator" rights, he will be able to administer GeoServer too.

 #.
-Through GeoServer Security Subsystem; it will be always possible to access to GeoServer using its internal security system and users, unless explictly disabled (**warning** this is dangeruos, you must know what you are doing).
+Through GeoServer Security Subsystem; it will be always possible to access to GeoServer using its internal security system and users, unless explictly disabled (**warning** this is dangerous, you must know what you are doing).

-Lets now see in details how the single pieces are configured and how they can be configured.
+Let's now see in details how the single pieces are configured and how they can be configured.

 DJango OAuth Toolkit Setup and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As stated above, GeoNode makes use of the OAuth2 protocol for all the frontend interactions with GeoServer.
-GeoNode must be conifgured as an OAuth2 Provider and provide a ``Client ID`` and a ``Client Sercret`` kayes to GeoServer.
+GeoNode must be configured as an OAuth2 Provider and provide a ``Client ID`` and a ``Client Sercret`` key to GeoServer.
 This is possible by enabling and configuring the `Django OAuth Toolkit Plugin <https://django-oauth-toolkit.readthedocs.io/en/latest/>`_.

-.. warning:: GeoNode and GeoServer won't work at all if the follwing steps are not executed at the first installation.
+.. warning:: GeoNode and GeoServer won't work at all if the following steps are not executed at the first installation.

 Default ``settings.py`` Security Settings for OAuth2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^